 What does CRE have to say?

-The CRE Finance Council that represents the $4.8 trillion multifamily and commercial real estate finance industry, recently announced the 2nd quarter of 2021.
+The CRE Finance Council which represents the $4.8 trillion multifamily and commercial real estate finance industry, recently announced the 2nd quarter of 2021.
 It was a special survey conducted for the covid-19 situation.

 CREFC derives the quarterly sentiment index from the response of the Board to 10 crore questions about the current state of the CRE finance market that has been presented to the Board each quarter beginning the fourth quarter of 2017.

-The ten questions across the Q2 sentiment remained unchanged from the positive views reflecting in the Q1 index underscoring continuous positive response in the CRE business in the upcoming 12 months.
+The ten questions across the Q2 sentiment remained unchanged from the positive views reflected in the Q1 index underscoring continuous positive response in the CRE business in the upcoming 12 months.

-However, the board members have a primary concern about the regulations’ potential to negatively impacting finance-related business performance and the government policies rising to 30% in this quarter from 13% in Q1.
+However, the board members have a primary concern about the regulations’ potential to negatively impact finance-related business performance and the government policies rising to 30% in this quarter from 13% in Q1.